pbradleylab/split_homology/README.md

 ./run all
 ```

-This wrapper assumes that you are running the pipeling on a SLURM cluster and uses the Snakemake profile in the directory smk_profile/.
-This profile is optimized for the [OSC](https://www.osc.edu) Cardinal cluster, so if you are running on a different cluster you will likely have to provide your own profile or edit `smk_profile/config.yaml`.
+This wrapper uses the Snakemake profile at `smk_profile/config.yaml`.
+By default, this is symlinked to `smk_profile/osc.yaml`, a profile optimized for the [OSC](https://www.osc.edu) Cardinal cluster, a SLURM system.
+If you are running on a different cluster, you will likely have to provide your own profile or edit `smk_profile/config.yaml`.

-Alternatively, you can run the pipeline locally:
+Alternatively, you can run the pipeline locally with the following wrapper:

 ```
 ./local_run all